sqlxpert/10-minute-aws-client-vpn/README.md

 The Terraform option relies on data sources, which are appropriate for this configuration.

-If your subnets happen to be defined in the same Terraform workspace as the VPN, you may wish to substitute direct resource references.
+You may wish to change the interface (`cvpn_params`) to suit your particular approach to

-You may also wish to change the interface (`accounts_to_regions_to_cvpn_params`) to suit your particular approach to [Terraform module composition](https://developer.hashicorp.com/terraform/language/modules/develop/composition).
+[Terraform module composition](https://developer.hashicorp.com/terraform/language/modules/develop/composition).

 </details>